FavoritCoin/Soteria/README.md

 # FavoritCoinMiner

-High-performance GPU miner for Soteria (SOTER) cryptocurrency using X12R algorithm.
+High-performance GPU miner for Soteria (SOTER) cryptocurrency using Soterg algorithm.

+If you have a new processor, use FavoritCoinMiner_linux.zip If you have an older processor, use FavoritCoinMiner_All.zip For mining in NiveOS, use the custom miner FavoritCoinMiner-hive.tar.gz

 ## Features